business-science/tidyquant/cran-comments.md

 ## Release Summary
 This release of tidyquant updates for compatibility with `testthat` v2.0 and adds a few bug fixes.
 A few new sources of data are added for `tq_get()`.
+There may be a NOTE about Rblpapi, but we feel that this should be ignored.

 ## Test environments
 * local Windows install, R 3.4.3